 Entrants shall present their vehicles for classification at a time and place to be announced.
-They will receive a Concours packet of information including a windshield card with entry number, and the unit judging forms.
-These shall remain with the car until submitted to the Concours Chair by the team leader of the unit being judged.
+They will receive a Concours packet of information including a wind-shield card with your entry number, a judging front sheet, and the unit judging forms.
+These shall remain with the car until submitted to the Concours Chair by the Unit judges.
 Individual judging sheets and related information become the property of the Concours Committee.